jadonwolffs/PlexEXT/README.md

 ## How do I install it?

 1. Get [TamperMonkey](https://tampermonkey.net/) or another userscript manager
-2. Install via GitHub by [clicking here](https://github.com/skoshy/PlexEXT/raw/master/userscript.user.js).
+2. Install latest version from GitHub by [clicking here](https://github.com/jadonwolffs/PlexEXT/raw/master/userscript.user.js).

-This script is also cross-posted to [Greasy Fork](https://greasyfork.org/en/scripts/21720-plexext)

 ## Known Issues

 None so far!
-If you find any, let me know.
+If you find any, let me know and if it's deeper than my adaptions I'll pass along to skoshy